Adamdad/rational_kat_cu/README.md

 PS: Remember to `from kat_rational import KAT_Group` after `import torch`, to avoid errors.

+PPS: I'm not a CUDA expert 😅.
+If you run into any issues or have suggestions for the code, please feel free to reach out or submit a pull request! 🚀

 # Add new function

 To add new functions to the module: